O'diley History, Family Crest & Coats of Arms

-Early Origins of the O'Diley family
+Early Origins of the O'diley family

-Westmeath and traditionally claim descent from Eanna Ceannselach (Ian Kinsella), King of Leinster.
+The surname O'diley was first found in the barony of Magheradernon, in County Westmeath and traditionally claim descent from Eanna Ceannselach (Ian Kinsella), King of Leinster.
 They became Chiefs of Muintir Bhaire in the south west of Cork, and later in the north west of the same county, largely in O'Keefe's country.
 A distinct sept was found in Desmond as early as 1165.
-"Cuconnachta-na-Scoil O'Daly (or "Cuconnachta of the Schools") was the first of this family that assumed the sirname."
-CITATION[CLOSE]

-Early History of the O'Diley family
+Early History of the O'diley family

-Another 334 words (24 lines of text) covering the years 1139, 1680, 1600, 1595, 1662, 1617, 1595, 1665, 1638, 1721, 1574 and 1614 are included under the topic Early O'Diley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'diley research.
+Another 198 words (14 lines of text) covering the years 1139, 1680, 1600, 1595, 1662, 1595, 1583, 1617, 1595, 1665, 1638, 1721, 1574, 1614, 1902, 1976, 1955 and 1976 are included under the topic Early O'diley History in all our PDF Extended History products and printed products wherever possible.

-O'Diley Spelling Variations
+O'diley Spelling Variations

-Early Notables of the O'Diley family (pre 1700)
+Early Notables of the O'diley family (pre 1700)

-Migration of the O'Diley family to the New World and Oceana
+Migration of the O'diley family

 In the 18th and 19th centuries, thousands of Irish families fled an Ireland that was forcibly held through by England through its imperialistic policies.
 A large portion of these families crossed the Atlantic to the shores of North America.
 The fate of these families depended on when they immigrated and the political allegiances they showed after they arrived.
 Settlers that arrived before the American War of Independence may have moved north to Canada at the war's conclusion as United Empire Loyalists.
 Such Loyalists were granted land along the St. Lawrence River and the Niagara Peninsula.
 Those that fought for the revolution occasionally gained the land that the fleeing Loyalist vacated.
 After this period, free land and an agrarian lifestyle were not so easy to come by in the East.
 So when seemingly innumerable Irish immigrants arrived during the Great Potato Famine of the late 1840s, free land for all was out of the question.
 These settlers were instead put to work building railroads, coal mines, bridges, and canals.
 Whenever they came, Irish settlers made an inestimable contribution to the building of the New World.
-Early North American immigration records have revealed a number of people bearing the Irish name O'Diley or a variant listed above, including: the Widow Daley who settled in Canada in 1846.
+Early North American immigration records have revealed a number of people bearing the Irish name O'diley or a variant listed above, including: the Widow Daley who settled in Canada in 1846.

-The O'Diley Motto
+The O'diley Motto +